Role of a Mediator

 - To avoid a conflict of interest or an appearance of a conflict of interest during and after a mediation;

-- To make reasonable inquires to determine any potential conflicts;
+- To make reasonable inquiries to determine any potential conflicts;

 - To maintain the confidentiality of a mediation; and